tmarfil/vsr2vs/Readme.md

 # NGINX Ingress VirtualServer Routes with Kustomize

+NGINX Ingress VirtualServerRoutes require maintaining route files AND manually updating VirtualServer references - a dual-maintenance problem that doesn't scale.
+This tutorial automates the integration so you only manage route files, and everything else is generated automatically.

 ## The Challenge

 A recent customer engagement highlighted a common scalability problem with NGINX Ingress Controller: managing thousands of routes across multiple domains within monolithic `VirtualServer` manifests.